Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial3.md

 curl saasprovider.northeurope.cloudapp.azure.com
 ```

-If the private connection between your private endpoint and your private link service has been successful, you will get the following :
+If the private connection between your private endpoint and your private link service was successfully established, you will get the following :

 ![curl-output](../../images/curl-output.png)